The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Posterior Diagnostic Checks

 In Fig.~\ref{fig8}, we demonstrate the PCC for the posteriors conditioned on the full H3+SEGUE+MagE dataset with on-sky quadrant footprints, i.e,. open red contours in Figs.~\ref{fig3} \& \ref{fig4}.
 Using parameters sampled from this posterior, we show the generated data for the average radial (top and middle panels, for quadrants 1 \& 2 and 3 \& 4, respectively) and tangential (bottom) velocity data as the violin plot contours.
 The mean observed data points are shown as the same coloured markers; same points as in Figs.~\ref{fig2}.
 Again, errorbars are not shown because the generated data incorporates survey uncertainties.
-In most distance bins the observed data is found to be truly represented by data generated from posterior sampling.
+In most distance bins the observed data is found to be truly represented by data generated from posterior sampling, i.e. within $\sim 2 \sigma$ as seen in the sub-panels.
 However, the observed data for the northern quadrants, Q1 and Q2, is less well represented by the generated data than the southern quadrants, Q3 and Q4.
-This is likely a limitation using a reasonably simplistic MW--LMC simulation set-up which is able to capture global velocity perturbations, e.g. dipole signatures, but struggle to capture smaller scale perturbations e.g., quadrupole signatures.
+This is likely a limitation using this suite of reasonably simplistic rigid MW--LMC simulations which are able to capture global velocity perturbations, e.g. dipole signatures, but struggle to capture smaller scale perturbations e.g., quadrupole signatures.
 However, even higher fidelity models of the MW--LMC system, e.g., deforming simulations \citep{Garavito-Camargo2019}, struggle to reproduce these velocity trends in the northern Galactic hemisphere \citep[see fig.~4,][]{Chandra2025a}.
-Additionally, the observed data point in Q4 around $80-100 \, \rm kpc$ exhibits behaviour that is inconsistent with the simulations.
+Additionally, the observed data point in Q4 around $80-100 \, \rm kpc$ exhibits behaviour that is inconsistent with the simulations; $\sim 3 \sigma$ discrepant from the peak of the generated distribution.
 However, this has been seen previously in \citet{Chandra2025a} and been suggested to be due to unresolved substructure at these distances, for example stars stripped from the LMC.
+Finally, given the current precision of the observations, the rigid models and generated data in this study sufficiently represent the observations; see Fig.~\ref{fig7} \& Fig.~\ref{fig8}.
+In the future, as the observational precision increases, one must ensure this remains true otherwise more complex models and simulations may be required to operate within an SBI framework.